Clemson-MSE/HemeLB-Carpentries/index.md

 permalink: index.html  # only page that doesn't follow the pattern /:path/index.html
 ---

-This workshop is specifically aimed at running the [LAMMPS](https://lammps.sandia.gov/) software on an HPC system.
-You may be running LAMMPS on either a desktop, laptop or already on an HPC system, however ineffective use of LAMMPS can lead to running jobs for (far) longer than necessary.
-Configuring LAMMPS to use an HPC system effectively can speed up your LAMMPS simulations significantly and vastly improve it's performance.
-We aim to cover how to do this in this workshop.
+This workshop is specifically aimed at running the [HemeLB](http://hemelb.org.s3-website.eu-west-2.amazonaws.com/) software on an HPC system.
+You may be running HemeLB on either a desktop, laptop or already on an HPC system, however ineffective use of HemeLB can lead to running jobs for (far) longer than necessary.
+Being able configure HemeLB on an HPC system effectively can speed up simulations significantly and vastly improve it's performance.
+This workshop will look to address these issues.

 Some questions that you may ask yourself are;